jlivingood/Broadband-Labels/File-Name-Format.md

 Uses ISO 3166-1 numeric codes
 For references see the full list at https://www.iso.org/obp/ui/#search

-## Version numbers: start at 00 but increment to 01, 02, 03, and so on if corrections must be made.
+## Version numbers:
+Start at 00 but increment to 01, 02, 03, and so on if corrections must be made.

-## Unique ID of Tiers: fixed 10 digit length.
+## Unique ID of Tiers:
+Fixed 10 digit length.
 Relative to each ISP; so two ISPs may have the same unique ID but within each ISP that ID must be unique.
 [ISSUE: Alternatively, have a national registry of tiers with each unique ID being nationally unqiue]

-## Advertised speeds: Variable length numeric field, in Mbps without commas between thousands.
+## Advertised speeds:
+Variable length numeric field, in Mbps without commas between thousands.
 So 800 Mbps is 800, and 1.2 Gbps is 1200.

 ## Access Technology Type Table
 0000 - DSL